tkiruthika/stock-analysis/README.md

 #### General Refactoring

-> Refactoring a code leads to better quality by easily readable and runs faster.
+> The advantage of refactoring a code leads to better quality which will be easily readable and runs faster.
 > The potential disadvantage is it is highly risky when the application is so big, where you might have to retest lots of functionalities for the bugs which is time consuming.